The mystery goddess of the shu~Nga period

 One accompanied by the four divine sons starting with naigameya(nejameSha).
 Is it possible that this textual motif has a link to the iconic motif in the Tamluk exemplar?
 At present the data remains limited to fix such a connection.

 Overall, we feel that the evidence does point to the same female deity being depicted throughout north India in this period from around 200-50 BCE.
-The greatest congruence in motifs is currently seen between the iconography of this goddess and the early textual description of AryA, suggesting that this identification is the one that should be cautious accepted.
+The greatest congruence in motifs is currently seen between the iconography of this goddess and the early textual description of AryA, suggesting that this identification is the one that should be cautiously accepted.
 More generally the motifs related to the goddess are seen in memes transmitted by both textual and iconic means spread across a wide swath of space and time in both in bhArata and the rest of Eurasia.
 This highlights a key issue often ignored by archaeologists and philologists alike.
 The appearance of a motif in one of their favored media does not imply that it is the first appearance of the motif in the memetic sphere.Some early observations regarding the persistence of various memetic motifs in bhArata were made by DD Kosambi, a learned but misguided and subversive thinker from the city of my youth.
 However, his adherence to baseless and delusive ideologies inherited from his father resulted in him not correctly grasping their history.
-These indeed need to be revisited with a proper evolutionary framework that should take heed of what has happens in the study of biological evolution and paleontology.
+These indeed need to be revisited with a proper evolutionary framework that should take heed of what happens in the study of biological evolution and paleontology.